Lothiraldan/balto/README.md

-# Language-Independent Test Runner
+# BAdass Language independent Test Orchestrator

-Language-Independent Test Runner
+BAdass Language independent Test Orchestrator is a test orchestrator compatible with all your testing frameworks and your languages.

 # Installation